Electrical Engineering (EE)

 EE 5593.
 Topics in Advanced Sensor Devices.
 (3-0) 3 Credit Hours.

+Prerequisite: Graduate standing or consent of instructor.
 Fundamentals of materials parameters to design nano-micro level pyroelectric, piezoelectric, ferroelectric and various electronic sensors and actuators.
 May be repeated for credit as topics vary.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5643.
 Advanced Robotics and Artificial Intelligence.
 (3-0) 3 Credit Hours.